NorthernForce/NorthernForce-Scouting-App/README.md

-ViewDataAdapter takes the data in the database and puts it into the grid view for the user to see It gets the table to display from UIDatabaseInterace.getCurrentDataViewTable() The method getView takes the position of currentView as well as parent and gets a cursor from the database based on a select from table. and for the given position, it puts all the neccessary data in a textView to return and then be put in the gridView
+ViewDataAdapter takes the data in the database and puts it into the grid view for the user to see It gets the table to display from UIDatabaseInterace.getCurrentDataViewTable() The method getView takes the position of currentView as well as parent and gets a cursor from the database based on a select from table. and for the given position, it puts all the necessary data in a textView to return and then be put in the gridView

 UIDatabaseInterface acts as a interface between the UI and the database making it possible to transfer data back and forth